mth-1012/comp472_project/README.md

 ## Libraries

-Create an Anaconda environment with Python 3.9 (**not the latest**)
+Create an Anaconda environment with Python 3.9.

 Using Anaconda, install the following before running.

     conda install pytorch torchvision torchaudio -c pytorch

-If you want to utilize cuda, install this.
+If you want to utilize cuda, install _cudatoolkit_.

     conda install cudatoolkit=11.0

-Continue to install the following tools.
+Continue to install _matplotlib_ for graph plotting and _scikit-learn_ wrapper.

-    pip install skorch matplotlib
+    pip install matplotlib skorch

 Make sure _jupyter notebook_ is installed before running the notebook file.